MLeys/Project-1-Roulette/README.md

 -Visual stacking of chips on bets
 -Increased bet options to play corners, rows, ect.
 -Live animation of wheel spin
--and more!
+-Winning number represented on board better against other bets -Table cleared after spin and payouts per bet listed to player -and more!